mausbrand/pyodide-app-stub/README.md

 # pyodide-app-stub

-This is a basic stub for creating a new Python-based webapp using [Pyodide](https://github.com/iodide-project/pyodide) and the [`viur-html5` library](https://github.com/viur-framework/viur-html5/tree/pyodide).
+This is a stub for creating a new Python-based webapp with [Pyodide](https://github.com/iodide-project/pyodide) and the [`viur-html5` library](https://github.com/viur-framework/viur-html5/tree/pyodide).

 ## Setup